Ambrosys/os-matcher/docs/content/Usage/Execution.rst

 Database
 --------

+..
+TODO: #53 new explanation for an example

 You need a running OpenStreetMap database.
 We reference the server and the port as ``$DB_SERVER`` and ``$DB_PORT`` in the following.

 Track